 - Their own legitimate interests in processing your personal data, in most cases to fulfil their internal resourcing needs;

 - Satisfaction of their contractual obligations to us as our data processor;

 - For the purpose of a contract in place or in contemplation;

 Where we store and process your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (”EEA”).
-It may be transferred to third parties outside of the EEA for the purpose of our recruitment services.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK or European Economic Area (”EEA”).
+It may be transferred to third parties outside of the UK or the EEA for the purpose of our recruitment services.
+It may/will also be processed by staff operating outside the UK or the EEA who work for us or for one of our suppliers.
 This includes staff engaged in, among other things, our recruitment services and the provision of support services.
-By submitting your personal data, you agree to this transfer, storing or processing.
-Corriculo Ltd will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.
+By submitting your personal data, you agree to this processing.
+We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.

 All information you provide to us is stored on our secure servers.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.